❓FAQs on DaaS

 Is DaaS only a cloud solution?
 What if I have data sovereignty and data localisation concerns with cloud?

-However, either way, Cloud is NOT compulsory for DaaS!
-DaaS can be a non cloud on-prem environment as well.
-The key criteria is for the countries to provision compute, storage and network infrastructure to quick installation of DaaS packages.
-In case of public cloud the opex costs are included in the funding whereas in case of on-prem hosting, countries are required to provision the infra and key infra support personnel from the existing setup and are not part of the funding.
+However, either way, cloud is NOT compulsory for DaaS!
+DaaS can be deployed in a non-cloud on-premises environment as well.
+The key criterion is for the countries to provision compute, storage, and network infrastructure to enable quick installation of DaaS packages.
+In the case of public cloud, the OPEX costs are included in the funding, whereas in case of on-premises hosting, countries are required to provision the infrastructure and key infrastructure support personnel from the existing setup; these are not part of the funding.

 What if I have poor network connectivity and very high data cost for usage of internet or VPN or leased line?

-Like all Digital Public Infrastructure, DaaS solutions too are designed to work for last mile populations that may have poor network connectivity or high data costs.
-Alternate capabilities for users (the way UPI or verifiable credentials that can work with network, without network (offline), with smartphones, feature phones, voice based etc), etc. be Depending on the DaaS DPG package, many of these capabilities are baked into the design itself and can be rolled out by countries as per their need.
+Like all Digital Public Infrastructure, DaaS solutions are designed to work for last mile populations that may have poor network connectivity or high data costs.
+Alternate capabilities for users, such as those available with UPI or verifiable credentials that can work with network, without network in offline mode, with smartphones, feature phones, voice-based interfaces, and other modalities, can be implemented.
+Depending on the DaaS DPG package, many of these capabilities are built into the design itself and can be rolled out by countries according to their needs.

 How much will I save in terms of time and money?
 Give me concrete examples.
 What if the service providers raise the subscription rates?

-Our hypothesis (based on our work with countries), is that usually it can take up to 24 months to roll out a pilot DPI program since countries have to undergo various cycles of approvals, definitions, procurement, funding, and build phases.
-DaaS approach will bring down this time period to 8-12 weeks (to launch a pilot based on a pre packaged, pre-templetized DaaS package).
+Our hypothesis, based on our work with countries, is that it typically takes up to 24 months to roll out a pilot DPI program since countries have to undergo various cycles of approvals, definitions, procurement, funding, and build phases.
+The DaaS approach will reduce this time period to 8-12 weeks to launch a pilot based on a pre-packaged, pre-templated DaaS package.

 For the duration of the pilot, if and when a commercial Service Provider (SP) is involved, their rates can be fixed to avoid custom price discovery and negotiation by each country.